amacd31/phildb/README.rst

 Dependencies
 ------------

-Requires Python 2.7 or greater (mostly tested with Python 2.7 and Python 3.4 on Mac OSX and Linux).
+Requires Python 2.7 or greater (mostly tested with Python 2.7 and Python 3.5 on Mac OSX and Linux).
-Test suite runs on Travis CI with Python 2.7, 3.4 and 3.5.
+Test suite runs on Linux using Travis CI with Python 2.7, 3.4, 3.5, and 3.6.
+Test suite runs on Windows using Appveyor with Python 3.4.

 All the python dependencies are recorded in the python\_requirements file.